Larpoux/tau_doc/pages/fs/README.md

 ## Examples \(Demo Apps\)

-Flutter Sound comes with several [Demo/Examples]((https://github.com/Canardoux/flutter_sound/tree/master/example/lib)).
+Flutter Sound comes with several [Demo/Examples](https://github.com/Canardoux/flutter_sound/tree/master/example/lib).

-You can run a live view of these examples [here](TODO).
+You can run a live view of these examples [here](http://tau.canardoux.xyz/live/fs/index.html).

 ## Features

 The Flutter Sound package includes the following features :

-* Play and Record τ or music with various codecs. \(See [the supported codecs here](fs_guides_codec.html)\)
+* Play and Record sound or music with various codecs. \(See [the supported codecs here](fs_guides_codec.html)\)
 * Play local or remote files specified by their URL.
 * Play assets.
-* Record to a live stream Stream
+* Record to a live dart Stream
-* Playback from a live Stream
+* Playback from a live dart Stream
 * Support for releasing/resuming resources when the app pauses/resumes.
-* Record to a Dart Stream
-* Playback from a Dart Stream

 ## Flutter Sound and Streams

-Streams support are a main Flutter Sound feature that you must not overview.
+Streams support are a main Flutter Sound feature that is very exciting.

 - Flutter Sound can record to a dart stream of audio data (PCM Float32 or PCM Int16).
 This let you process live audio data in dart, or send these data to a remote host.
 - Flutter Sound can playback from a dart stream of audio data (PCM Float32 or PCM Int16).
 This let play live audio data generated from dart